 Last year SDCI, the Office of Planning and Community Development (OPCD), and others collaborated with the Office of Arts & Culture (ARTS) on the creation of The CAP Report: 30 Ideas for the Creation, Activation, and Preservation of Cultural Space.

 If you have a cultural space project, no matter how well formed or how speculative, we can help.
-Please fill out this survey and Jeff will contact you for next steps.
-From identifying alternative paths to compliance for projects stuck at seemingly insurmountable code hurdles, to strategizing solutions to land use, building code, or other issues, Jeff can help.
-He can bring the resources of SDCI, ARTS, and OPCD to bear on your project.
+Please fill out this survey and Jessica will contact you for next steps.
+From identifying alternative paths to compliance for projects stuck at seemingly insurmountable code hurdles, to strategizing solutions to land use, building code, or other issues, Jessica can help.
+She can bring the resources of SDCI, ARTS, and OPCD to bear on your project.

 We look forward to building connections between the cultural community and the world of code compliance.
 We want to demystify the experience of working with SDCI as a non-building professional.
 A thriving arts and cultural scene in Seattle is part of what makes Seattle one of the country’s most livable cities.
 We’d like to keep it that way.